GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - Evaluation including precision, recall, f1 score, average accuracy, and per-class accuracy
 - Plotting of loss function and accuracy over epochs

+Any suggestions to improve this repository are welcome!

 ## Models
 The following models are currently made available: